-- In dealing with such an application the authority shall have regard to the provisions of the development plan, so far as material to the application, and to any other material considerations. - 6.2 Planning Compulsory Purchase Act 2004 Section 38 (6) Development Plan - - If regard is to be had to the development plan for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise. - 6.3 Planning (Listed Buildings and Conservation Areas) Act 1990 - In considering whether to grant planning permission for development which affects a listed building or its setting, the local planning authority or, as the case may be, the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possess (section 66(1)). - 6.4 The development plan for the area comprises: - Hertfordshire Minerals Local Plan 2002- 2016 (Adopted 2007) - Waste Core Strategy & Development Management Policies DPD 2011 2026 Adopted November 2012 - Welwyn Hatfield District Plan 2005; and - St Albans Local Plan 1994 - 6.5 Adopted local plans
+- In dealing with an application for planning permission ... the authority shall have regard to the provisions of the development plan, so far as material to the application, ... and any other material considerations - 6.2 Planning Compulsory Purchase Act 2004 Section 38 (6) Development Plan - If regard is to be had to the development plan for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise - 6.3 Planning (Listed Buildings and Conservation Areas) Act 1990 - In considering whether to grant planning permission for development which affects a listed building or its setting, the local planning authority or, as the case may be, the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses (section 66(1)). - 6.4 The development plan for the area comprises: - Hertfordshire Minerals Local Plan 2002- 2016 (Adopted 2007) - Waste Core Strategy & Development Management Policies DPD 2011 2026 Adopted November 2012 - Welwyn Hatfield District Plan 2005; and - St Albans Local Plan 1994